phamthi1812/passage-experiments/README.md

 # passage-experiments
-This repository contains the experiments in the paper "passage: Ensuring Completeness and Responsiveness of PublicSPARQL Endpoints with SPARQL Continuation Queries"
+This repository contains the experiments in the paper "PASSAGE: Ensuring Completeness and Responsiveness of PublicSPARQL Endpoints with SPARQL Continuation Queries"

 ## Abstract
 Being able to query online public knowledge graphs such as Wiki-data or DBPedia is extremely valuable.